-The uppermost of the Three Forks units, Unit 4, is the primary and reservoir at Sinclair Field and in the pool 29W1.
-Production is also derived from Unit ir at Sinclair Daly and Kirkella Fie Three Forks Formation and truncation of Unit 4 that the eastern expansion of the Sinclair Field ay be limited.
-In contrast, the thick isopach trend running north 29W1, where Unit 4 is still present, sugger southern expansion of the Sinclair Field and northern expansion of Daly and Kirkella Fields may also be successful.
+The uppermost of the Three Forks units, Unit 4, is the primary a Production is also derived fr e Forks Formation and truncation of Unit eastern expansion of the Sinclair contrast, the thick isopach trend running not southern expansion of the Sinclair Field and northern expansion o Daly and Kirkella Fields may also be successful.
 Much of Township 4 Range 29W1 remains unexplored.